iot-lab/iot-lab.github.io/docs/getting-started/terms-of-use.md

 ## Acknowledging usage

 The sustainability of the IoT-LAB testbed is ensured through regular funding requests, for which information must be provided about usage and results obtained by experimenters.
 IoT-LAB users must contribute to this effort.
-Indeed the testbed must be acknowledged in all publications presenting results or contents obtained or derived from the usage of IoT-LAB.
-The acknowledgment in your publication must contain the `FIT IoT-LAB` official name.
+Indeed the testbed must be acknowledged in all work presenting results or contents obtained or derived from its usage.
+The acknowledgment must contain the `FIT IoT-LAB` official name.

+{% include quote-iotlab.html %}

 ## Resources reservation